 8. Communication patterns change in a new relationship

 The failure of the past relationship has probably taught you a lesson or two.
 So now you know that communication should be given top priority in your new relationship.
-The way you interact with your new partner will change considerably in comparison to the way you conversed with your ex.
-You will be able to assert your needs and opinions in a clearer manner than you used to in your previous relationship.
-On the other hand, you will even listen to what your new partner has to say.
-All this will make your new relationship successful.
+The way you interact with your new partner will change considerably in comparison to the way you conversed with your ex-spouse.

 9. Money matters will be dealt with intelligently in a new relationship

-10. Personal space and time might be highly respected by the new partner
+10. Personal space and time should be highly respected by the new partner

 11. Dealing with the relatives and close friends of the new partner can be daunting

-Your new partner might have taken a step forward and introduced you to his/her relatives or close friends.
-But dealing with them will not be a cakewalk for you, since you are a divorcee.
+Your new partner might have taken a step forward and introduced you to their relatives or close friends.
+But dealing with them may or may not be a cakewalk for you since you are a divorcee.
 It can be overwhelming.
-However, while entering into the new relationship, you have to be ready for such advancements from your partner’s side.
+However, while entering into a new relationship, you have to be ready for such advancements from your partner’s side.